 ## Research goal 1: Mapping HR over study phases

-The first part of our first research goal was to map the participants’ overall HR trend and explore whether z-standardization of participants’ HR is a useful method to account for individual differences in the baseline HR.
+The first part of our first research goal was to map participants’ overall HR trend and explore whether z-standardization of participants’ HR is a useful method to account for individual differences in the baseline HR.
 Means, standard deviations, and range of teachers’ unstandardized and standardized HR are shown in Table 1.
 Fig. 3 a. and b. display the unstandardized and standardized HR, respectively.
 HR initially increased, peaked, and then decreased, with the unstandardized and standardized HR graphs showing high similarity.
 Thus, for all further analyses, we used participants’ standardized HR values.
-Note that the study exceeded the planned duration of two hours for some participants.
-To avoid distortion when mapping the HR over the course of the study (see Fig. 3), the end was set at two hours.
+Note that the study exceeded the planned duration of two hours for a few participants.
+To avoid distortions when mapping the HR over the course of the study (see Fig. 3), the end point was set at two hours for all participants, even though data from later time points was used in the end interval for a few participants.

 Table 1